Bermuda Beach Forum

 Church Bay: Offers basic changing/bare facilities in portable/mobile toilets.
 There is a concession stand at Church Bay beach that rents snorkel equipment, underwater cameras etc. you get snacks here as well.

-Warwick Long Bay: Basic changing/toilet facilities available at the end of the beach. there is a concession stand at the beach renting snorkel gears.
+Warwick Long Bay: Basic changing/toilet facilities available at the end of the beach.
+There is a concession stand at the beach renting snorkel gears, lounge chairs and umbrellas (usually located near the western entry to the beach).

-Jobson's Cove/StoneholeBay/Chaplin Bay: Chemical toilet facilities are available close to the beaches.
+Jobson's Cove/StoneholeBay/Chaplin Bay: These south shore beaches are close to each other.
+Chemical toilet facilities are available close to the beaches.

 John Smith's Bay: Chemical toilet facilities.

-Tobacco Bay Beach: Full bathroom & changing facilities are available.
-There is also a beach bar.
+Tobacco Bay Beach: Full bathroom and changing facilities are available.
+The Buzz Cafe offers nice food and drinks (including bar services).
 A concession stand rents basic snorkel gears. beach chairs, umbrellas are available on rent.

 Elbow Beach: There are mobile toilets at the beach entrance offering only basic facilities.
 However we have had no problems using the full bathroom and changing facilities at the beach club of Elbow Beach Hotel which is located on the beach.
 No one seems to check or ask any questions.
-There is a concessionaire Bluewater Divers that offers snorkel gears and scuba diving tours.
+There is a concessionaire Bluewater Divers operating out of Elbow Beach Hotel premises and offers snorkel gears and scuba diving tours.
+A vendor at the public part of the beach rents umbrellas and chairs during summer.
+But you may not find him everyday.
+The bar and restaurant Mickey's Bistro is located right on the beach and run by Elbow Beach Hotel.
+It however operates only in the high season (April through October).

 Snorkel Park: Has all the facilities including restaurant and bar.
 You get snorkeling equipment, paddleboats, and kayaks on rent.
 Beach chairs and umbrellas are also available on rent.

-St. Catherine Beach: Basic facilities in portable toilets.
+St. Catherine Beach: Basic facilities like portable toilets.

 Whale Bay Beach: Toilet facilities available.
 No concession stand.

 Note that the rates for snorkel and other rentals vary from one place to the other.
-However the hourly going rates are: mask & snorkel for $8, fins for $7, vests for $7, lounge chairs for $10 or sand chairs for $8.
-Umbrellas are $10 large or $8 regular.
+However average rental rates (for a day) are: mask and snorkel for $8, fins for $7, vests for $7, lounge chairs for $11 or sand chairs for $8.
+Umbrellas are $11 large or $8 regular.
 Bottled water or sodas at $2.
-Some concession stands offer snorkel equipment for $18/$20 for three hours.
+Some concession stands offer snorkel equipment for $18/$20.

-If you plan to snorkel for long and in more than one beaches, it is best to bring your own equipment.
-Whenever you see a good beach, if you have your own gears, you can simply plunge.... both personal convenience and savings.
+If you plan to snorkel frequently, it is best to bring your own equipment.
+Whenever you see a good beach, if you have your own gears, you can simply plunge.... results in both personal convenience and savings.

 If you plan to buy snorkel gears, remember that Bermuda is going to be anytime more expensive that the US.